 Online customers have a notoriously short attention span.
 Nobody wants to wait all day for your page to load—this isn’t 1999.
-Choosing a web hosting provider with fast load times helps ensure your customers won’t get impatient with your site and give up before making a purchase.
+Choosing a web hosting provider with fast load times helps ensure your customers won’t get impatient with your site and leave before making a purchase.

-SSL certificates are extremely important for any website these days.
-An SSL certificate basically shows search engines that your site has the encryption necessary to protect users’ data when they’re in your store.
+SSL certificates are vital for any website these days.
+An SSL certificate shows search engines that your site has the encryption necessary to protect users’ data when they’re in your store.

-SSL certificates are typically offered by either your web hosting provider or your website builder, so you don’t necessarily need a hosting service that provides an SSL certificate.
-But it’s still probably a good idea, as it gives you more freedom: you can choose a website builder that doesn’t offer SSL encryption, or you can sign up for a cheaper plan without SSL encryption because it’s already covered by your web host.
+SSL certificates are typically offered by either your web hosting provider or your website builder.
+You don’t necessarily need a hosting service that provides an SSL certificate, but it’s still probably a good idea, as it gives you more freedom.
+You can choose a website builder that doesn’t offer SSL encryption, or you can sign up for a cheaper plan without SSL encryption because your web host already covers it.

 Starting an online business is already a huge financial investment.
 The last thing you want is to bury yourself in extra costs.
-It’s okay to scope out web hosting services to find the best deal for your needs.
-Just make sure you also factor in how much each hosting service charges for domains (if you opt to purchase your domain through your web host, that is).
+So consider scoping out web hosting services to find the best deal for your needs.
+Just make sure to also factor in how much each hosting service charges for domains (if you opt to purchase your domain through your web host, that is).

 You should also keep in mind that many website builders offer free hosting as part of your plan.
 But in general, we advise against hosting your site with your website builder.
-Website builders tend to focus more on offering a quality builder than on delivering the best uptime rates and page load speeds, so your customers will likely have a better experience if you pay for your web hosting and website builder separately.
+Website builders tend to focus more on offering a quality builder than on delivering the best uptime rates and page load speeds.
+Your customers will likely have a better experience if you pay for your web hosting and website builder separately.